- Published on Monday, 03 August 2009 22:17

 Under the bursary scheme, ASTO members put forward suitable applicants who are working in Sail Training and wish to gain both RYA and MCA qualifications.
 A joint ASTO/Trinity House Awards Panel then interviews the candidates and if suitable the cost of their training and examinations is met by the Trinity House bursary fund.

-Full criteria for eligibility are detailed in the 'Guidance Notes for Applicant'
+Full criteria for eligibility are detailed in the 'Guidance Notes' below

 Selected courses must reflect a recognised career progression to the next Certificate of Competency (CoC), developing your overall skill set and ability.
-See Fig 1 in Guidance Notes (available for download below).
+See Fig 1 in Guidance Notes.

 Ensure that you select all of the courses required to achieve the CoC applied for.
 RYA course guidance can be found in the RYA Logbook (G15).
 Guidance for the MCA STCW'95 CoC's is detailed in the MCA publication MSN 1802(M) CoC Yacht Deck Officers Training and Certification Guidance - Part A7.

 Please research the relevant publication prior to making your selection.